César-Egasse du Boulay

 César-Egasse du Boulay (died 1678), known as Bulaeus, was a French historian.

 Life

-He was born at the beginning of the seventeenth century at Saint-Ellier, Mayenne.
+He was born at the beginning of the seventeenth century at Saint-Ellier, Maine (province).
 After teaching humanities in the College of Navarre he occupied important positions in the University of Paris, including those of rector and historian of the university.
 He died on 16 October 1678.